 Enter the segmented world of the bristleworms, found from the ocean’s depths to the high tide line.
 Sedentary terrebellids live under rocks in tubes, with a spectacular floral array of tentacles coming from their heads, while errant nereids meander about the mud.
 There are scyllid polychaetes so small, they may only be seen by teasing apart the tissues of sponges.

-An-415 SEA URCHIN WORMS, Podarke sp. this species is found living around the mouths of our short spined sea urchins.
-Size: .5-1cm
+This species is found living around the mouths of our short spined sea urchins.
+Size: 5-1cm

-An-450 CLAM WORM, Nereis limbata, (or other nereids), the representative
+AN-450 CLAM WORM, Nereis limbata, or other nereids

-An-491 ENCRUSTING SAND TUBED WORM, Saballaria, sends its thick course grained tubes all over the shells of dead oysters, clams, etc. Inside is a fat pink worm with greatly recessed cephalic tentacles.
+It sends its thick course grained tubes all over the shells of dead oysters, clams, etc. Inside is a fat pink worm with greatly recessed cephalic tentacles.
+Size: 4 cm.